JCSDA/jedi-docs/docs/developer/developer_tools/homebrew.rst

   /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-The installation of some JEDI tools such as Vagrant require new Homebrew features such as Cask.
+The installation of some JEDI tools such as Vagrant require new Homebrew features such as cask.
 To make sure you are using the latest version of Homebrew, type:

 .. code:: bash